 Browsing the brand’s website, we found cotton t-shirts “made in LA”, as well as “imported” polyester and rayon dresses, faux fur jackets, and leather shoes.
 Otherwise, we couldn’t find any relevant information about the brand’s products or how it produces its items.

-There’s not much to say or dissect about UNIF’s ethical and sustainable practices.
+There’s not much to say or dissect about UNIF’s practices.
 We found nothing, zero, nada.
-UNIF provides insufficient relevant information about how it reduces its impact on our three key areas of the Planet, People, and Animals.
+UNIF provides insufficient relevant information about how it reduces its impact on our three key areas of the planet, people, and animals.

-As a result, we gave UNIF our lowest possible score, “We Avoid”.
+As a result, we gave UNIF one of our lowest possible scores, “Not Good Enough”.
 As a shopper, you have the right to know how UNIF production practices impact the planet, people, and animals.

 Good swaps

-For that trendy look minus the secrecy, we tracked down some ethical alternatives to UNIF:
+For that trendy look minus the secrecy, we tracked down some “Good” and “Great” alternatives to UNIF.